luisfcolon/bash_messaging/README.md

 ### Work in progress

-If you want to submit suggesstions or addition, please feel free.
+If you want to submit suggesstions or additions, please feel free.